Skip to main content

 • Heavy alcohol or drug use

-Other, much more rare risk factors include:
+Other, less common risk factors include:

 • Genetic abnormalities that can cause inherited forms of CHF